Connecting the Dots for Our Dog With A Raw Ancestral Diet

 The last raw model are the commercially prepared foods.
 These are always grinds and can be a good place to start for someone who is unsure of switching to raw.
 Grinds usually have fruits veggies and bones added in.
 Do your homework on these though.
 Not only are they very expensive, many of them are High Pressure Pasteurized.
 This basically sterilizes the food, killing enzymes, bacteria and nutrients.
 However, it can be useful for dogs with compromised immune systems or as an introductory food for owners worried about bacteria

 Remember to serve a wide variety of proteins.
 Serving only one source can cause sensitivities.
 Mix it up between chicken, turkey, beef, lamb, and pork.
 These are the easiest proteins to source.
-If you can get wild game such as duck, boar bear or dear, that is a great option.
+If you can get wild game such as duck, boar, bear, elk or deer, that is a great option.
+My first choice of all protein are the ruminant animals.
 It is recommended to freeze wild game for two weeks to kill any parasites that may or may not be in the meat.
 Most people start with chicken, (I did) as long as you know your dog does not have a sensitivity to it.
 It is readily available and inexpensive.
-From there you can introduce other meats
+From there you can introduce other meats.
+I have started my pup, Maisie, on beef instead of chicken, she has also had some lamb.
+Just remember to go slowly introducing new sources of protein.

 Now that you have read this far, my hope is that I have inspired you to connect the dots for your dog.
 To be your dog’s advocate.
 Nobody loves your dog the way you do.
 Put in the time needed to help your dog.
 The little bit of extra work now will be rewarded with a healthier dog that will live years longer.
 Yes, it is a new learning curve but your dog is worth it.
 I learned in the trenches when my Josephine got sick.
 I found someone to mentor me and I became a Certified Small Animal Naturopath.
 How long can a dog live?
 Longer than what we are seeing now.
 Maggie was a Kelpie that lived on a farm in Australia.
 She ate raw goat milk and the after birth from the farm animals.
 She just died in the spring of 2016, at the age of 30.
 She was a vibrant dog even in very advanced age.
 Sally Fallon, President of the Weston Price Foundation, told me “We had a wonderful dog that lived to 20, no arthritis, beautiful coat, no fleas.
 I gave him 1 raw pork chop with the bones and 1 slice of raw liver per day, plus all the bones, etc. leftover from making stock.”
 Don’t we all want that for our dogs?
 I do.
 I have two dogs, a ten year oldGolden Retriever and a 7-year-old English Springer.
 Both have always been raw fed.
 They have never had a hot spot, itchy skin, ear infection, bad breath or a dental cleaning.
 They run and play in the forest and creek and have a wonderful time getting muddy.
 I very rarely bathe them (even after playing in the mud) and they always look beautiful.
 Most people think the Golden is only about4-5 years old.
 My goal for my dogs?
 To be 20 and in vibrant health until their last day.